 In retrospect, we made a critical error that many people make when beginning: we were more captivated by the idea of starting than in doing the real work.

-In 1989, Kevin Costner starred in a fabulous movie called Field of Dreams.
+In 1989, Kevin Costner starred in the movie Field of Dreams.
 This dramatic, sports fantasy ends with a row of cars approaching the new business built by the main character.
 It became a cultural image that transformed how many of us view starting something new.

 The cultural manta that was coined at the time, and still continues today, is this: